 France is divided into 3 zones to spread the winter and spring holidays over 4 weeks.
 This zoning system goes back to the ’60s for economic and touristic reasons.

 - Zone A: Caen, Clermont-Ferrand, Grenoble, Lyon, Montpellier, Nancy-Metz, Nantes, Rennes et Toulouse.

 - Zone B: Aix-Marseille, Amiens, Besançon, Dijon, Lille, Limoges, Nice, Orléans-Tours, Poitiers, Reims, Rouen et Strasbourg.

 - Zone C: Bordeaux, Créteil, Paris et Versailles.

 The school week is from Monday to Friday at most schools.
 Classes usually begin between 8 am and 9 am and end between 4 pm and 6 pm.

 I hope this information will help you to understand the French secondary school system.
-You can also find out information on pre-schools and elementary school in this article.
+You can also find out information on pre-schools and elementary schools in this article.
 I will soon prepare another article about middle school in France.
 Stay tuned!

 If you have any questions, let me know in the below comments.